We are experts in transport economics

-Volterra understands the importance of considering the ways in which transport infrastructure and land availability can impact upon where growth might occur.
+Volterra understands the importance of considering the ways in which transport infrastructure and land availability can impact upon where and how much growth might occur.
 The company has pioneered new ways of considering the impacts of large scale transport investment on the economy.

 Volterra has specific expertise in considering the benefits of transport investments where standard models do not give the full picture.
 With this in mind, Volterra has frequently developed new methods of assessment and analysis which allow policymakers or investors to understand the potential impacts of investing in transport infrastructure.

-Continuing with the theme of pioneering new approaches where relevant, Volterra has continued to challenge the applicability of existing guidance to the concept of High Speed Rail.
+Volterra has continued to challenge the applicability of existing guidance to the concept of high speed rail.
 Traditional methods typically apply well to shorter routes and journeys, where small tweaks to services can have big local effects.
-Volterra has been developing new approaching to understanding how larger transport investment, specifically those that link cities which are further apart than ‘commuter’ relationships, can have transformational, step change, impacts upon economic growth in cities.
+Volterra has been developing new approaches to understanding how larger transport investment, specifically those that link cities which are further apart than ‘commuter’ relationships, can have transformational, step change, impacts upon economic growth in cities.